 Offered both on-campus and online, students are taught a broad foundation in criminal justice, and a focused understanding of forensics.

 Students gain knowledge of criminological theory, leadership, ethics, analyzing evidence, and the court and criminal justice system.

 Columbia also offers an online Master of Arts in Criminal Justice.

-Michigan State University has a long history as a premier institution for research and education in forensic science.
-Its School of Criminal Justice combines a legacy of leadership in criminal justice with cutting-edge education and research.
+Michigan State University has a long history as a premier forensic science university.
+It combines a legacy of leadership with cutting-edge education and research.

 Students receive funding to present their research at national and local conferences, and are encouraged to complete internships.

 Global Forensic and Justice Center, International Forensic Research Institute

 Florida International University is a leading institution in Forensic Science research and instruction.

 Since 2018 their Global Forensic and Justice Center (GFJC) has been engaging in forensic science teaching and research to provide a more just society.

 The GFJC combines the 25-year-success of the National Forensic Science Technology Center (NFSTC) and the International Forensic Research Institute (IFRI) for a comprehensive and collaborative approach to addressing real-world gaps in education, training, research, and applied sciences.
 GFJC serves as the incubator for the NIJ-funded Center for Advanced Research in Forensic Science (CARFS).